-- Represents beneficial ownership of less than one percent (1%) of the outstanding shares of our common stock. - (1) Based on information contained in a Schedule 13G filed on February 14, 2019.
+Represents beneficial ownership of less than one percent (1%) of the outstanding shares of our common stock.

+- (1) Based on information contained in a Schedule 13G filed on February 14, 2019.
 Consists of 3,545,719 shares held of record by MRL Ventures Fund LLC (MRL).
 All shares are held directly by MRL, which is a subsidiary of Merck Sharp & Dohme Corp.
-The address for MRL is 320 Bent Street, Cambridge, Massachusetts 02141. - Based on information contained in a Schedule 13D/A filed on December 19, 2019.
+The address for MRL is 320 Bent Street, Cambridge, Massachusetts 02141. - (2) Based on information contained in a Schedule 13D/A filed on December 19, 2019.
 Consists of (a) 8,629,418 shares held of record by OrbiMed Private Investments IV-AL, LP (OrbiMed IV-AL), (b) 2,762,811 shares held of record by OrbiMed Private Investments IV-AL (Feeder), LP (OrbiMed IV-AL (Feeder)), (c) 97,700 shares held of record by OrbiMed Partners Master Fund Limited (OPM) and (d) 42,400 shares held of record by The Biotech Growth Trust PLC (BIOG).
 OrbiMed Capital GP IV LLC (OrbiMed GP), is the general partner of OrbiMed IV-AL and OrbiMed IV-AL (Feeder).
 OrbiMed Advisors LLC, or OrbiMed Advisors, is the managing member of OrbiMed GP.
 Dr. Carl Gordon is a managing partner at OrbiMed Advisors and is also a former member of our board of directors.
 OrbiMed Advisors exercises investment and voting power through a management committee comprised of Dr. Gordon, Sven H. Borho, and Jonathan T. Silverstein.
-Each of OrbiMed GP, OrbiMed Advisors, Dr. Gordon, Sven H. Borho, and Jonathan T. Silverstein disclaims beneficial ownership of the shares held by OrbiMed IV-AL and OrbiMed IV-AL (Feeder), except to the extent of its or his pecuniary interest therein, if any.
+Each of OrbiMed IV-AL and OrbiMed IV-AL (Feeder), except to the extent of its or his pecuniary interest therein, if any.
 OrbiMed Capital is the sole investment advisor of OPM and BIOG.
-OrbiMed Capital exercises investment and voting power through a management committee comprised of Carl L. Gordon, Sven H. Borho and Jonathan T. Silverstein disclaims beneficial ownership of the shares held by OPM or BIOG, except to the extent of its or his pecuniary interest therein, if any.
+OrbiMed Capital exercises investment and voting power through a management comprised of Orbimed Capital, Carl L. Gordon, Sven H. Borho and Jonathan T. Silverstein disclaims beneficial ownership of the shares held by OPM or BIOG, except to the extent of its or his pecuniary interest therein, if any.
 The address of the individuals and entities listed above is 601 Lexington Avenue, 54th Floor, New York NY 10022. - (3) Consists of (a) 9,350,877 shares held of record by Polaris Venture Partners VI (AIV), L.P.
 (PVP VI AIV), (b) 709,917 shares held of record by Polaris Venture Partners Founders' Fund VI, L.P.
 (PVPFF VI), (c) 498,468 shares held of record by Polaris Venture Partners VI, L.P.
 (PVP VI), and (d) 2,298,932 shares held of record by PVP VI (AIV) Feeder Corp.
 Holding Partnership, L.P.
 (PVP VI Feeder, and together with